 Campus Tour Videos

 Interested in experiencing more about each stop you’re visiting today?
 Get to know campus (and our students) by following along on a virtual tour led by UT tour guides.
-Click on one of the tour stops to find a video!
+Visit tiny.utk.edu/tourUTK to watch interactive videos and learn more about campus.

 Stop 1—The Student Union